 We maintain stock ownership guidelines in order to align the long-term interests of our executive officers and directors with those of our stockholders.
-The guidelines require holding our common stock with value equivalent to 3x the annual retainer for Board members, 3x the base salary for our Chief Executive Officer and 1x the base salary for the other named executive officers.
+The guidelines require holding shares of our common stock with value equivalent to 3x the annual retainer for Board members, 3x base salary for our Chief Executive Officer and 1x base salary for the other named executive officers.
 Shares that count toward satisfaction of these guidelines include shares owned outright by the individual (including RSUs that have vested), shares retained after an option exercise or issuance under another type of equity award granted under the company's equity incentive plans, shares retained after purchase under the ESPP and shares held in trust for the benefit of the individual.
 Unexercised options and unvested and unearned RSUs and PSUs do not count towards satisfaction of these guidelines.
-These guidelines were required to be achieved by the end of 2022 for our named executive officers and Board members and board members as of the date the policy was implemented and within five years of appointment for newly appointed named executive officers and Board members.
-As of December 31, 2022, each of our Board members and named executive officers who were required to be in compliance with the guidelines by the end of 2022 had met the ownership guidelines.
+These guidelines were required to be achieved by the end of 2022 for our named executive officers and Board members who have been named executive officers and Board members as of the date the policy was implemented and within five years of appointment for newly appointed named executive officers and Board members.
+As of December 31, 2023, each of our Board members and named executive officers who were required to be in compliance with the guidelines by the end of 2023 had met the ownership guidelines.